-Drawing and Design for Production (DDP)
+Drawing and Design for Production (DDP)Prerequisite: Freshman standing

-Prerequisite: Freshman standing

-This course emphasizes creative problem-solving, designing, and technical drawing (3D CAD).
+Grade: 9-12 Unit: 1 credit This course emphasizes creative problem-solving, designing, and technical drawing (3D CAD).
 The course reflects the approach used in business and industry to develop new products.
 Students develop solutions to various design problems.
 The proposed solutions are researched, sketched, refined, and drawn 3D CAD design software and 3D printed.
 Students will work in teams to design and improve products, document their solutions, and communicate them to others.